-As Christmas approaches and the weather gets colder, difficult times become even harder for many vulnerable and homeless people across the UK and beyond.
-And this year it's only been amplified further by the effects of COVID-19.
+As Christmas approaches and the weather gets colder, difficult times become even harder for many vulnerable and homeless people across the UK.
+This year the situation continues to be amplified further by the effects of the COVID-19 pandemic.

-There are numerous organisations who would appreciate your support and if you're unable to volunteer due to the pandemic, you can always donate money instead.
+There are numerous organisations who would appreciate your support and if you're unable to volunteer, you can always donate money instead.

-From a food bank to a project supplying food to refugees, these are just a few of the charities that are looking for help this festive season.
+From a food bank to a charity supporting lonely elderly people, these are just a few of the charities that are looking for help this festive season.

 The charity supports more than 1,200 food banks around the country which offer food parcels and assistance to those who have been referred.

-You can help stop UK hunger by volunteering your time, fundraising, or by making one-off or regular donations.
+You can help stop UK hunger by volunteering your time, fundraising, donating food supplies and goods, or by making one-off or regular donations.

-Crisis has been working side-by-side with homeless people in the UK for decades to help them rebuild their lives through education, training and support with housing, employment and health.
+Crisis has been working side-by-side with homeless people in the UK for more than 50 years to help them rebuild their lives through education, training and support with housing, employment and health.

-With the average life expectancy of a homeless person just 44 years and rough sleepers almost 17 times more likely to be victims of violence, its work has never been more essential.
+With the average life expectancy of a homeless person just 45 years and rough sleepers almost 17 times more likely to be victims of violence, the charity's work has never been more essential.

 From food collectors and cooks to phone volunteers, the charity is looking for people who can give their time.
 You could also become a project leader or work as a food co-ordinator securing food from large organisations.

-In April 2020, 6,000 older people were able to receive regular phone calls.
+In 2019, over 900 regular social gatherings were held across the UK, helping 8,500 older people feel significantly less isolated.
 You can help out by donating money or volunteering to be a call companion.